The women in Jesus' genealogy: An Advent reflectionWritten by Subby Szterszky

 What's inside this article

-The story of the birth of Jesus brings to mind any number of fond, familiar images: Mary and Joseph trekking to Bethlehem; the baby in the manger; the angels and shepherds; the magi with their gifts of gold, frankincense and myrrh.
+The story of the birth of Jesus brings to mind any number of fond, familiar images: Mary and Joseph trekking to Bethlehem; the baby in the manger; the angels and the shepherds; the Magi with their gifts of gold, frankincense and myrrh.

-Tamar is the first woman mentioned in Matthew’s genealogy, and hers is a story about hope – or rather desperation born of shattered hope.
-She was the daughter-in-law of Judah, married in turn to his two oldest sons, both of whom were bad men who died under God’s judgment.
-Judah then promised to give her to his youngest son once he came of age – a promise he never intended to keep, hoping instead that Tamar would just go away and die a widow’s death.
+Tamar is the first woman mentioned in Matthew’s genealogy, and hers is a story about hope – or more accurately, desperation born of shattered hope.
+She was the daughter-in-law of Judah, married in turn to his two oldest sons, both of whom were evil men who died under God’s judgment.
+Judah then promised to give Tamar to his youngest son once he came of age – a promise he never intended to keep, hoping instead that Tamar would just go away and die a widow’s death.

 In a world where women had almost zero prospects outside of marrying well and bearing children, Tamar’s plight was desperate.
 Taking matters into her own hands, she disguised herself as a prostitute, slept with her father-in-law and bore him twin sons.
 One of the twins, whom she named Perez, would become an ancestor of Jesus.